jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Protagonist and antagonist**: is Hegel's Thesis, Antithesis, Synthesis dialectics.
 After centuries of histories, looked back at the trends, and said there was a ruling philosophy, whose problems manifested into a competitor, the two would eventually fight it out, and make a new ruling philosphy that merged the two together.
 He also said master–slave is a relationship that recurs throughout humanity, and is the reason we looked at Frederick Douglas and Neo, who while was the physical slave, his captors were the mental ones, bound to a horrible social system as much as Frederick was.
 Frederick's process of self-discovery, was how slaves realize their status and break free.

 **Cyborgology, majic, frontline**: are Darwinism.
 The evolution of lifeforms based on their tools to collect resources.
 Life started out as simple organisms, and as these primitive lifeforms struggled to survive, they adapted better —biological—tools to do so.
 Eventually the benefits of biology maxed out with us, and so we have to continue evolution with tools.
 We similarly started to evolve (techvolve) with primitive tools, which slowly got better and better.

+**Mixed Ideological Politics**: This didn't make it into ANP.
+But it's based on the separation of Church and State.
+Except now it's the separation of ideology and economy.

 **The Death Star**: working insurance :)